OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-08.md

 ## 2 Chronicles 8:12

-Then Solomon offered burnt offerings to the Lord on the altar of the Lord which he had built in front of the porch;
+Solomon then made burnt offerings to the Lord on the altar of the Lord which he had constructed in front of the porch;

 ---